Shadows and Reflections – Week 2

-Theme – This is our first week of our new unit, Shadows and Reflections.
-During this unit students will explore shadows and reflections, using observations, experiments and books to learn what makes a shadow and a reflection.
+Theme – During this unit students will explore shadows and reflections, using observations, experiments and books to learn what makes a shadow and a reflection.
 Through Story Time books, children hear about a girl playing by a still pond, a puppy who thinks he is a kitten, a crocodile collecting reflections in a pail, a sleepy boy who sees a shadow save a cat, and a raccoon who has an adventure with only his reflection for company.

 There must be light or there is no reflection.